twoqubed/recipes/shepherds-pie.md

 8. Garnish with more parsley and pepper and serve warm.

 ## Recipe Notes

-How do I store leftovers: Refrigerate leftovers within 2 hours of cooking, cover the pie with plastic wrap and refrigerate for up to 3 days.
+__How do I store leftovers?__ Refrigerate leftovers within 2 hours of cooking, cover the pie with plastic wrap and refrigerate for up to 3 days.

-Can I freeze this: Yes you can!
+__Can I freeze this?__ Yes you can!
 After baking, let the skillet cool to room temperature.
 Transfer the shepherd's pie to an airtight container and place in the freezer for up to 2 months.
 You can also cover the skillet tightly with foil, or plastic wrap, just make sure it's tightly covered.

-Can I use store bought mashed potatoes: Yes, you can.
+__Can I use store bought mashed potatoes?__ Yes, you can.
 Store bought mashed potatoes can be used or leftover mashed potatoes.

-Can I use fresh veggies: Yes, of course.
+__Can I use fresh veggies?__ Yes, of course.
 I used frozen veggies to save time, but feel free to use fresh veggies, such as carrots, peas and corn.

-I don't have onion soup mix, what can I use instead: You can make your own onion soup mix by combining: 3 tbsp minced onion flakes, 2 tbsp beef bouillon powder, 1/2 tsp onion powder, 1/4 tsp parsley flakes, 1/8 tsp ground celery seeds, 1/2 tsp sweet paprika, salt and pepper to taste.
+__I don't have onion soup mix, what can I use instead?__ You can make your own onion soup mix by combining: 3 tbsp minced onion flakes, 2 tbsp beef bouillon powder, 1/2 tsp onion powder, 1/4 tsp parsley flakes, 1/8 tsp ground celery seeds, 1/2 tsp sweet paprika, salt and pepper to taste.
-Please keep in mind that nutritional information is a rough estimate and can vary greatly based on products used.